aaron-grau/curic/html-css/readings/head_section.md

 ### Link Tag

 The final piece we will cover with regards to the head section is the link element.
-This is most commonly used to load an external style sheet covered in the next part of this curriculum: CSS.
+This is most commonly used to load an external stylesheet covered in the next part of this curriculum: CSS.

 Example: